bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

 ### Moving the Pong

 You have to get the pong to move around.
-Luckly, that's pretty easy to do in waterbear.
+Luckily, that's pretty easy to do in waterbear.
 You'll need three following blocks:

 1. Grab a set velocity to block and place it before the each from block.
     1. Place the `pong` sprite into the first part.